JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/authorization_code.md

 For cross-platform CLI and desktop apps (non `UWP` apps), `Spotify.Web.Auth` can be used to supply a small embedded Web Server for the code retrieval.

 :::warning
-You're client secret will be exposed when embedded in a desktop/cli app.
-This can be abused and is not preffered.
-If possible, let the user create an application in spotify dashboard or let a server handle the spotify communication.
+Your client secret will be exposed when embedded in a desktop/CLI app.
+This can be abused and is not prefered.
+If possible, let the user create an application in the Spotify dashboard or let a server handle the Spotify communication.
 :::

 ```csharp